 So you’ve been searching through your closet…and to be honest, it could use a little update.
 But some items still have the tags or have only been worn once!
 While it’s definitely more convenient to bag it up and drop it off at the thrift store, using apps to sell clothes may be worth considering to make a little extra money on the side!

 While consignment stores are notorious for giving sellers pennies for their clothes or rejecting them because they’re “outdated” or “out of style,” online apps to sell clothing can seem like a more profitable option as you sell clothes directly to buyers.
-Check out these apps where you may be able to make some extra cash from your second-hand designer brands, or vintage goods:
+Check out these apps to sell clothes where you may be able to make some extra cash from your second-hand designer brands, or vintage goods:

-What are the Best Apps to Sell Clothes?
+What Are the Best Apps to Sell Clothes?

 Apps for the Beginner